emtee40/FMHY-wiki/FMHY‐Notes.md.md

 #### Driver Note

-Don't install all at once, only get the drivers you actually need, getting them all can break your audio
+Only install the drivers you actually need.
+Don't install all new drivers at once, as this could lead to things breaking, especially system audio.

 ***